camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 The EjbProcessApplication is the base class for developing Java EE based Process Applications.
 An Ejb Process Application class itself must be deployed as an EJB.

-In order to add an Ejb Process Application to your Java Application, you have two options:
+To add an Ejb Process Application to your Java Application, you have two options:

-  * **Bundling the camunda-ejb-client**: we provide a generic, reusable EjbProcessApplication implementation (named `org.camunda.bpm.application.impl.ejb.DefaultEjbProcessApplication`) bundled as a maven artifact.
-The simplest possibility is to add this implementation as a maven dependency to your application.
+  * **Bundle the camunda-ejb-client**: we provide a generic, reusable EjbProcessApplication implementation (named `org.camunda.bpm.application.impl.ejb.DefaultEjbProcessApplication`) bundled as a maven artifact.
+The simplest possibility is to add this implementation to your application as a maven dependency.
-  * **Writing a custom EjbProcessApplication**: if you want to customize the behavior of the EjbProcessApplication, you can write a custom subclass of the EjbProcessApplication class and add it to your application.
+  * **Write a custom EjbProcessApplication**: if you want to customize the behavior of the EjbProcessApplication, you can write a custom subclass of the EjbProcessApplication class and add it to your application.

 Both options are explained in greater detail below.

 ## Bundling the camunda-ejb-client Jar

-The most convenient option for deploying a process application to an Ejb Container is by adding the following maven dependency to you maven project:
+The most convenient option for deploying a process application to an Ejb Container is by adding the following maven dependency to your maven project:

 {{< note title="" class="info" >}}
   Please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.